zubinchopra/portaldocs/portal-sdk/templates/portalfx-onboarding.md

-Welcome to the Azure portal!
+Welcome to the Ibiza/Azure portal!
 We're excited to have you to join the family.

 Most services consist of 3 components:

 * Marketing content on [azure.com](https://azure.microsoft.com) or other website
 * Management APIs exposed via Azure Resource Manager (ARM) or Microsoft Graph
-* Management UI in the Azure portal and/or other tools/websites, like Visual Studio
+* Management UI in the Ibiza/Azure portal and/or other tools/websites, like Visual Studio

 The Azure onboarding process is streamlined to optimize the delivery of high quality experiences based on hundreds of hours of usability testing that meet Microsoft Common Engineering Criteria (CEC) and compliance requirements. **Do not